yazz/VisualJS/README.md

 ### What is Visual Javascript's killer feature?
-Visual Javascript's killer feature is being able to build simple applications in minutes.
-It is run as a container and has no dependencies.
+Visual Javascript's killer feature is being able to build simple applications in minutes

 ### What is Visual Javascript's long term vision?
 Visual Javascript's long term vision is as a system for embedded computing, for personal automation and medical applications.
 It could be used for personal automated assistents, such as helping automated devices, or for small medical devices that can be inserted into body using TensorFlow and tiny cameras for detection and processing of issues with the body.
 We are developing an app store, and initial versions of Visual Javascript are building UIs for internal enterprise apps, but we also believe that we should support systems which do not require apps, as some systems can use autodiscovery of components to each other to work.
-As an example, if a particular cell type is found by computer vision which is not recognised, Visual Javascript could go out to the network to see if another compnent recognises this cell
+As an example, if a particular cell type is found by computer vision which is not recognised, Visual Javascript could go out to the network to see if this cell is recognized somewhere else

 ### Why doesn't Visual Javascript let me edit mutliple files as a tree like a traditional IDE?
 Visual Javascript breaks down all problems into single function components.
-A component can call other components as well if needed
+However, a component can call other components as well if needed